Wedding of Prince Harry, Duke of Sussex and Meghan Markle

 Prince Harry and his family in 1987; Photo Credit – www.dailymail.co.uk

 Harry’s older brother Prince William was born on June 21, 1982.
-Unfortunately, the marriage of The Prince and Princess of Wales was not a happy one.
+Unfortunately, the marriage of Harry’s parents was not a happy one.
 The couple separated in December 1992 and divorced in August 1996.
 Exactly a year later, Diana, Princess of Wales tragically died in a car accident in Paris.
 Accompanied by their father, their grandfather Prince Philip, and their uncle the 9th Earl Spencer, William and his brother Harry walked behind their mother’s coffin during her funeral procession.
-In 2005, Prince Charles married Camilla Parker-Bowles with whom he had a romantic relationship before and during his marriage.
-It is understood that William and Harry have a good relationship with their stepmother.
+In 2005, Harry’s father married Camilla Parker-Bowles with whom he had a romantic relationship before and during his marriage.

 The Family of Meghan Markle